mariamrf/coco/README.md

 # coco
 A simple Scheme interpreter, created as a Haskell exercise project.
-It implements a subset of [R5RS](http://schemers.org/Documents/Standards/R5RS/HTML/) for now.
+It only implements a subset of [R5RS](http://schemers.org/Documents/Standards/R5RS/HTML/) for now.
+Needs proper testing still as well.

 ## Install
 1. Prerequisites: [Stack](https://docs.haskellstack.org/en/stable/README/).